decal/werdlists/INDEX.md

 chat-commands: Both standard and custom Internet Relay Chat commands
 chat-data: Additional data on IRC, XMPP and other such messaging protocols
 cipher-data: Data that typically denotes or is used by cipher algorithms
+crypt-output: The cipher text output created by cryptographic functions
 cmd-usage: Help text shown in a terminal when attempting to execute CLI programs
 cms-errors: Error codes and/or messages rendered by a Content Management System
 code-keywords: Identifiers known as reserved words in programming language specs